v-jiang/cv/content/publication/preprint/index.md

 #   E.g. `internal-project` references `content/project/internal-project/index.md`.
 #   Otherwise, set `projects: []`.
 projects:
-- internal-project
+- conway-projects

 # Slides (optional).
 #   Associate this publication with Markdown slides.
 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides: "example"` references `content/slides/example/index.md`.
 #   Otherwise, set `slides: ""`.
-slides: example
+slides: ''
----

-This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.

 {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).

+---

+This work is driven by the results in my [previous paper](/publication/conference-paper/) on Rosetta for structural modeling.